What kind of student is The Sierra School for?

 What are the Great Books?

 In order to better understand our present society, and anticipate a sustainable future, we must understand our past.
 The Great Books are those texts that are considered to be the foundations of western literature and thought.
-See a definition of the great books here:

 We study the great books of world literature as an essential element of our development as thinkers, inquirers, readers, writers and problem-solvers.